SinhaSoumyadeep/CourseManagementWebsite/README.md

 ### Writing Tests

-To create tests, add `it()` (or `test()`) blocks with the name of the test and its code.
+To create tests, add `it()` (or `testMod()`) blocks with the name of the testMod and its code.
 You may optionally wrap them in `describe()` blocks for logical grouping but this is neither required nor recommended.

 Jest provides a built-in `expect()` global function for making assertions.
-A basic test could look like this:
+A basic testMod could look like this:

 ```js
 import sum from './sum';